Alliance Theatre strives to ensure that all performances and events are accessible to all of our patrons.

 Programming

 Meet Your Seat is an opportunity to practice the sometimes-stressful process of attending a play.
-At your Meet Your Seat appointment, patrons will be paired with a trained Alliance Theatre Staff Member, and will walk through picking up tickets, scanning tickets, finding your physical seat, and go over expectations of the performance they will see.
+At Meet Your Seat, patrons will meet with trained Alliance Theatre Staff Members and will walk through picking up tickets, scanning tickets, finding your physical seat, and go over expectations of the performance they will see.
 Alliance Theatre crew members and technicians will show examples of loud or bright technical elements from the production, giving patrons a chance to plan for self-regulation when they see the show.

 Resources